 Maintain and preserve the integrity, unity and sovereignty of the Federal Republic of Nigeria as one indivisible entity.

-Ensure genuine restoration, permanent entrenchment and practice of democracy, the rule of law, equity and social justice;
+Ensure genuine restoration, permanent entrenchment and practice of democracy, the rule of law, equity and social justice.

-Promote national integration and harmonious co-existence of the diverse communities in our society;
+Promote national integration and harmonious co-existence of the diverse communities in our society.

-Build an egalitarian society founded on the principle of freedom, equality and justice;
+Build an egalitarian society founded on the principle of freedom, equality and justice.

-Uphold the independence of the judiciary, freedom of the press, as well as uphold the freedom of speech and association;
+Uphold the independence of the judiciary, freedom of the press, as well as uphold the freedom of speech and association.

-Ensure that only competent, dedicated, patriotic and credible candidates are sponsored for elective offices at all levels of governance;
+Ensure that only competent, dedicated, patriotic and credible candidates are sponsored for elective offices at all levels of governance.

 Ensure that the programmes of the Party at all levels conform with the provisions of this constitution and the Fundamental Objectives, and Directive Principles of State Policy as contained in Chapter 2 of the 1999 Constitution of the Federal Republic of Nigeria (as amended).